xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 example that makes sense for the blank screen of the host app generated by Xcode 10.0.

 First declare your app delegate to be a subclass of `FlutterAppDelegate`.
+Then define a FlutterEngine property, which help you to register a plugin without a FlutterViewController instance.

 In `AppDelegate.h`:
 ```objective-c